daria-glebova/data-analysis-bootcamp/README.md

 *Data:* historical data on sales of computer games in the Strimchik online store, containing information on game sales, user and expert ratings, genres and platforms, etc. for 1980-2016.

-*The purpose:* identify patterns that determine the success of the game, which will allow Strimchik to bet on a potentially popular product and plan advertising campaigns for 2017.
+🎯*The purpose:* identify patterns that determine the success of the game, which will allow Strimchik to bet on a potentially popular product and plan advertising campaigns for 2017.

 💡*Tags:* Gamedev, Ecommerce, Marketing Analyst, Product Analyst, Matplotlib, NumPy, Pandas, Python, Exploratory Data Analysis, Descriptive Statistics, Data Preprocessing, Statistical Hypothesis Testing,  histogram, boxplot, Student's t-test, piechart